firebase/FirebaseUI-Android/auth/README.md

 </resources>
 ```

-In addition, if you are using Smart Lock or require a user's email, you must enable the
+In addition, you must enable the "Request email addresses from users" permission
-"Request email addresses from users" permission in the "Permissions" tab of your app.
+in the "Permissions" tab of your Twitter app.

 ## Using FirebaseUI for Authentication